0xsequence/niftyswap-liquidity-migrator/README.md

 ### Run migration

 Obtain suitable values for migration.
 This can be done manual or via the script.

-When using these scripts ensure the `SCRIPT_PK` holds the LP tokens to migrate.
+When using these scripts, if your LP token holder is an EOA, populate the private key in the `SCRIPT_PK` variable.
+If you are migrating tokens from a contract wallet (such as Sequence or Gnosis), populate the wallet address in the `LP_OWNER_ADDR` variable.
+**Do not populate the `LP_OWNER_ADDR` variable if you want to be able to execute the transaction via forge with `--broadcast`.**

 ```sh
 yarn run:prepare --fork-url https://rpc-mainnet.matic.quiknode.pro -vvvvv